Written by Lauren Barbeau, Perusall Faculty Advisory Panel Member & Assistant Director for Faculty Development & SoTL, University of Georgia

 - Upvoted by Instructor: This button should be your new best friend.
 When you upvote something, you provide formative feedback to all of your students by letting them know that something about this comment was worthy of your upvote.
 If you upvote everything, obviously the button loses its meaning, so use it wisely.

 - @Name: Summarize/synthesize multiple comments in thread or across threads by tagging students by name with an @.
 Not only will you save time responding to comments, you’ll also help students engage in the more difficult work of synthesizing multiple perspectives on the content.
 Using the @ ensures that any student you tag will receive a push notification that will direct them to your comment.

 - @conversation or @everyone: Perusall now allows you to tag @conversation to notify everyone who commented on a thread or @everyone to send push notifications to the entire class.
 Using these features can demonstrate to students that you are present in the course and draw their attention to important conversations while also saving you time for more pressing matters.

 - Star comment: If you’re using Perusall in a synchronous course, let’s not forget that you can engage with student comments during your meeting time.
 The “star comment” feature allows you to quickly save comments for easy reference.
 I typically pull up my starred comments on my device to use during class time.

 Hopefully, these strategies will help you make Perusall the time-saving platform it was intended to be.
-However, if you find you’re still struggling to rein in the time you spend engaging in Perusall, my last recommendation is to set a timer to limit your time in Perusall.
+My last recommendation is to set a timer to limit your time in Perusall.
 Once the timer rings, commit to signing out of Perusall.
 This can be hard to do, especially if you’re seeing some thought-provoking discussions, but if it saves your sanity, it’s worth it!
-You can always return to read more comments as a reward for finishing all that other grading you’ll catch up on now that you’re not bogged down in Perusall posts.
+You can always return to read more comments as a reward for finishing all that other grading you’ll catch up on.